message/iata/BE.md

 10. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
 11. Passengers are subject to medical screening.
 12. Residence permits issued by Italy with an annotation of ‘ASILO' are not accepted for entering or transiting through Belgium.
-13. Effective from 10 July 2021, passengers arriving from Mexico or Zambia are not allowed to enter.
-- This does not apply to:
-- nationals and residents of Belgium;
-- merchant seamen with an Essential Journey Certificate;
-- passengers with a diplomatic passport traveling on duty and an Essential Journey Certificate.